 High as the Waters Rise: A Novel by Anja Kampmann, translated by Anne Posten

-German poet Anja Kampmann’s award-winning debut novel is the dazzling, heart-rending story of an oil rig worker whose closest friend goes missing, plunging him into isolation and forcing him to confront his past.
+This National Book Award finalist is a dazzling, heart-rending story of an oil rig worker whose closest friend goes missing, plunging him into isolation and forcing him to confront his past.

 On Sale September 15, 2020 • ISBN 9781948226523